-Site Overview: The Chloride Flat-Cooper Shaft (historically known as the 76 Lode mine shaft) Subsidence Maintenance Project(Project) is located in Grant County, New Mexico, approximately 2 miles northwest of Silver City, New Mexico within the Chloride Flat Mining District (Parcel Number 3-082-102-503-300, 76 Lode Mine-MS 61, embracing portions of Section 32 and Section 33, Township 17 South, Range 14 West, N.M.P.M., in the county of Grant, State of New Mexico).
-The proposed project includes backfilling one dangerous opening that was previously safeguarded in 1987 during the Mine Adit & Shaft Closure at Chloride Flat, Silver City, NM (NM Abandoned Mine Land Bureau Project, 1987).
+Site Overview: The Chloride Flat-Cooper Shaft (historically known as the 76 Lode mine shaft) Subsidence Project(Project) is located in Grant County, New Mexico, approximately 2 miles northwest of Silver City, New Mexico within the Chloride Flat Mining District (Parcel Number 3-082-102-503-300, 76 Lode Mine-MS 61, embracing portions of Section 32 and Section 33, Township 17 South, Range 14 West, N.M.P.M., in the county of Grant, State of New Mexico).
+The proposed project includes backfilling one dangerous opening in an area that was previously safeguarded in 1987 during the Mine Adit & Shaft Closure at Chloride Flat, Silver City, NM (NM Abandoned Mine Land Bureau Project, 1987).
 The Area of potential effect (APE) for the project consists of 1.1 acres and is situated on private land owned by Martha S., and Thomas V. Cooper of Grant County, New Mexico with an approximate elevation of 6300 ft (See map: Appendix 1).

-Previous and current compliance: Prior to previous safeguarding efforts, an Environmental Assessment (EA) for the project area was prepared by NM-AML for the 1987 Mine Adit & Shaft Closure at Chloride Flat which analyzed potential environmental impacts associated with the project.
-The 76 Lode Mine shaft and several other features were included in the previous safeguarding measures conducted in 1987 by NM-AML.
-NM AML has prepared this Categorical Exclusion for the current Chloride Flat-Cooper Shaft Subsidence Maintenance Project for compliance with the OSMRE NEPA process pursuant to 43 CFR 46.215(33).
+Previous and current compliance: Prior to previous safeguarding efforts, an Environmental Assessment (EA) for the project area was prepared by the New Mexico Abandoned Mine Land Program (NM-AML) for the 1987 Mine Adit & Shaft Closures at Chloride Flat which analyzed potential environmental impacts associated with the project.
+NM-AML has prepared this Categorical Exclusion for the current Chloride Flat-Cooper Shaft Subsidence Project for compliance with the OSMRE NEPA process pursuant to 43 CFR 46.215(33).